Antonio Arrúe Zarauz: Early Francoism

 One scholar suggests that having moved with his newly wed wife to San Sebastián, Arrúe rejected proposals to live off perks and administrative positions.
 Instead, he joined the anti-collaborationist Carlist faction loyal to Don Javier, and threw himself into rebuilding the independent Traditionalist network in the province.
 In 1940 he was appointed the representative of Gipuzkoa in a 4-member interregional vasco-navarrese junta; the same year the Carlist political leader Manuel Fal Conde suggested he joins executive board of Editorial Navarra, the Carlist publishing house disguised as a commercial enterprise.
 In August 1942 as head of the Gipuzkoan junta he signed a manifesto prior to planned official celebrations commemorating the siege of Tolosa; the document urged loyalty to Don Javier and Fal, claiming that the future of Spain lies only with Carlism.
-As the event turned into riots between Carlists and Falangists, Arrúe – accused also of pro-Allies sympathies - was expulsed from Gipuzkoa and ordered a year of exile in Gijon.
+As the event turned into riots between Carlists and Falangists, Arrúe – accused also of pro-Allies sympathies - was expulsed from Gipuzkoa and ordered a year of exile in Gijón.